n8n-io/n8n-docs/docs/external-secrets.md

 You can use an external secrets store to manage credentials for n8n.

+n8n stores all credentials encrypted in its database, and restricts access to them by default.
+With the external secrets feature, you can store sensitive credential information in an external vault, and have n8n load it in when required.
+This provides an extra layer of security and allows you to manage credentials used across multiple [n8n environments](/source-control-environments/) in one central place.

 ## Connect n8n to your secrets store

 !!! note "Secret names"